Minoxidil: Interactions

 Combination of oral minoxidil with guanethidine can result in profound orthostatic hypotension.

 Low-dose daily aspirin can reduce the effectiveness of topical minoxidil for hair loss.
-This is thought to be because aspirin inhibits sulfotransferase activity and hence prevents conversion of aspirin into its active form minoxidil sulfate.
+This is thought to be because aspirin inhibits sulfotransferase activity and hence prevents conversion of minoxidil into its active form minoxidil sulfate.
 Salicylic acid is also a sulfotransferase inhibitor and could likewise affect the effectiveness of topical minoxidil.
 In addition, paracetamol (acetaminophen) is a sulfate scavenger and may inhibit minoxidil activation into minoxidil sulfate and effectiveness.